 Drupal also presented a cost-effective option for FFA.
 The sport itself had limited resources and could not afford to overcook its digital uplift by licensing a platform and capabilities it did not require.
 Drupal could deliver the same seamless user experiences that FFA wanted for both web and mobile application platforms based on its open API technology.

-FFA decided to use Drupal via Acquia Cloud Enterprise.
-The build was handled by a blended team of the FFA and Acquia-recommended partners, Avanade’s Digital Innovation and Codeware.
+FFA decided to use Drupal via Acquia Cloud Platform.
+The build was handled by a blended team of the FFA and Acquia-recommended partners, Avanade’s Digital Innovation Studio and Codeware.
 Leveraging experienced partners such as Avanade and Codeware was critical because FFA’s digital team had no prior Drupal experience or the scale to tackle a project of this size.
-Without the help of Acquia, Avanade and Codeware, the new platform would not have been delivered in the short five month period available.
+Without the help of Acquia, Avanade and Codeware, the new platform would not have been delivered in the short five-month period available.

-The FFA’s own website, as well as 19 individual sites, including the Socceroos, Matildas, Adelaide United, Brisbane Roar, Central Coast Mariners, Melbourne City, Melbourne Victory, Newcastle Jets, Perth Glory, Sydney FC, Wellington Phoenix, and Western Sydney Wanderers have been moved onto the Acquia platform.
+The FFA’s own website, as well as 19 individual sites, including the Socceroos, Matildas, Adelaide United, Brisbane Roar, Central Coast Mariners, Melbourne City, Melbourne Victory, Newcastle Jets, Perth Glory, Sydney FC, Wellington Phoenix, and Western Sydney Wanderers have been moved onto the Acquia Cloud Platform.